 Annual Salary Range for a Neuropsychologist in Australia: $56,525 – $116,350

 4. Counseling Psychologist

-Counseling psychologists are experts in helping people learn the roots of their emotional baggage, career concerns, mental disorders, financial crises, health-related concerns, and other sensitive issues.
-Through effective counseling, they also identify life events and social influences that could have contributed to the current state of the client(s).
+Counselling psychologists are experts in helping people learn the roots of their emotional baggage, career concerns, mental disorders, financial crises, health-related concerns, and other sensitive issues.
+Through effective counselling, they also identify life events and social influences that could have contributed to the current state of the client(s).

 These specialists speak with individuals and groups from different walks of life, various age groups and different cultural backgrounds.
 They usually work in hospitals, other health organizations and private settings.

 Annual Salary of a Counseling Psychologist in Australia: $49,132 – $181,427

 View Our Counseling Courses Now

 As the job title suggests, school psychologists work for the education sector.
 They work for hand and hand with teachers, parents and school administrators to promote a healthy, supportive, and safe learning environments for students.
 They encourage students not just to succeed academically, but also emotionally by allowing them to freely discuss their ups and downs whether it’s at home, in school or in their personal lives.

 School psychologists are often mistaken as guidance counsellors because both professions are motivated by the well-being of students.
 However, guidance counsellors are more focused on the students’ academic performance as opposed to school psychologists whose main focus is the emotional health of the students.

 Annual Salary Range of a School Psychologist in Australia: $49,345 – $121,608